p2d logo

 Choosing the correct size

-Our website shows the sizes of the Lynco orthotics in standard whole number UK shoe sizes.
+The size of orthotics are normally in standard whole number shoe sizes.
 If your foot is a half size then you should choose the larger whole number size.
 For example, if your UK shoe size is 6.5 then you should choose size 7.
 If size 7 is a little too large for your shoe then it maybe necessary to trim the toe area of the orthotic to provide a good fit in your shoe.

 Initial wearing of the orthotic